rpip/mod_zdt/README.md

 # Zotonic Debug Toolbar - ZDT
 Debugging toolbar for Zotonic implemented as a module.

-Shamelessly ripped off from the Django Debug Toolbar.
+Shamelessly ripped off from the Django Debug Toolbar :-)

 Basically, what it does is to add a diagnostics toolbar to Zotonic applications.
 When enabled, it injects an html div to the right side of the web application